Irvine, California: 19th century

+20th century

 By 1918, 60000 acre of lima beans were grown on the Irvine Ranch.
 Two Marine Corps facilities, MCAS El Toro and MCAS Tustin, were built during World War II on ranch land sold to the government.

 James Irvine II died in 1947 at the age of 80.
 His son, Myford, assumed the presidency of the Irvine Company.
 He began opening small sections of the Irvine Ranch to urban development.

 The Irvine Ranch played host to the Boy Scouts of America's 1953 National Scout Jamboree.
 Jamboree Road, a major street which now stretches from Newport Beach to the city of Orange, was named in honor of this event.
 David Sills, then a young Boy Scout from Peoria, Illinois, was among the attendees at the 1953 Jamboree.
 Sills came back to Irvine as an adult and went on to serve four terms as the city's mayor.

 Myford Irvine died in 1959.
 The same year, the University of California asked the Irvine Company for 1000 acre for a new university campus.
 The Irvine Company sold the requested land for $1 and later the state purchased an additional 500 acre.

 William Pereira, the university's consulting architect, and the Irvine Company planners drew up master plans for a city of 50,000 people surrounding the new university.
 The plan called for industrial, residential and recreational areas, commercial centers and greenbelts.
 The new community was to be named Irvine; the old agricultural town of Irvine, where the railroad station and post office were located, was renamed East Irvine.
 The first phases of the villages of Turtle Rock, University Park, Westpark (then called Culverdale), El Camino Real, and Walnut were completed by 1970.

 On December 28, 1971, the residents of these communities voted to incorporate a substantially larger city than the one envisioned by the Pereira plan.
 By January 1999, Irvine had a population of 134,000 and a total area of 43 sqmi.

-In the 1970s, the mayor was Bill Vardoulis.

-After the Fall of Saigon in 1975, a large influx of Vietnamese refugees settled in nearby Fountain Valley, especially in the late 1970s and throughout the 80s, forming a large percentage of Asian Americans in the city.
+21st century

 In late 2003, after a ten-year-long legal battle, Irvine annexed the former El Toro Marine Corps Air Station.
 This added 7.3 mi2 of land to the city and blocked an initiative championed by Newport Beach residents to replace John Wayne Airport with a new airport at El Toro.
-Most of this land has become part of the Orange County Great Park.
+The Orange County Great Park was developed there.